 While Birmingham’s scale and positive attributes merit the attention it has received, the region’s other key markets should not be dismissed out of hand.
 The variation in both current levels of flex-space provision and prevailing levels of occupancy should be an important consideration to both landlords considering more flexible leasing offers and serviced office operators seeking to exploit

 gaps in the market.

 Occupancy levels vary widely between locations; Nottingham and Coventry’s total flexi-space offering currently enjoys a 90% occupancy rate, some way ahead of Birmingham city centre’s which currently stands at only 69%.
 Meanwhile, with growth of 60% in just five years, Leicester has seen one of the strongest rates of business count growth of anywhere in the UK, which ought to bode well for the demand for flexible solutions.

 A wake-up call for landlords

-With plenty more serviced office requirements set to enter the markets, the recent activity we have seen is no flash in the pan.
+WeWork’s current troubles are well documented but with plenty more serviced office requirements set to enter the markets, the recent activity we have seen is no flash in the pan.
 So, should landlords of conventional offerings be concerned?
 The tides of structural change will see more and more occupiers, particularly at the smaller end of the market, turn to flexible offerings.
 Indeed, recent take-up in Birmingham revealed a thinning of traditional leasing activity in the sub 5,000 sq ft category, not because of a downturn in demand per se but rather a transition of demand from conventional leased offices to new high quality flex space offerings.